(she/her)

 In our first session we will spend time getting to know each other and talk about what brought you to therapy.
 My goal is to create a comfortable and supportive space where you feel heard and respected.
 I use humor when things are funny, and like to laugh with you.
 When things are hard I will be right there with you.
-I feel deeply for my clients want you to feel seen.
+I feel deeply for my clients and want you to feel seen.
 Together we can begin identifying areas you would like to work on and how therapy can support you moving forward.

 My strengths as a therapist come from a blend of experience, insight, and adaptability.
 With 13 years of clinical work across neuro diverse populations, diverse communities, school settings, and private practice I bring a well rounded perspective to individual needs.
 I have experience with understanding complex behaviors and helping clients and their families make sense of the patterns that may feel confusing or overwhelming.
 What makes my work unique is my ability to balance structure with genuine connection.
 I draw from CBT, Person Centered, and Play Therapy techniques tailoring sessions for the individual, meeting clients where they are at and offering practical tools that clients can use in their daily life.